granierregis/MSSE640-2025summer/Assignment1.md

 # ASSIGNMENT #1 (COMPLETE)

+# General instructions
+- If this is your first time working on the project, follow the instructions for working with Git and answer the essay questions.
+- If you worked on this project in a previous class, you will participate in additional exercises about the theme of AI (See "Advanced Exercises").
+You may recycle your answers from the previous class (the "Foundation Exercises").

 ## Objective
 This week you will:
 1. Learn how git works
 2. Create your own account in GitHub
 3. Create a remote repo in GitHub
 4. Create a local Repo on your Windows, MAC, or Linux system

+# FOUNDATION EXERCISES (for everyone)

 ## ACTIVITY 1: Research git